ABOUT US

 However, many do this for little to no pay.

-In the early stages of the pandemic, when the world and opportunities were shutting down, Clemson Men’s Basketball Manager Jake Cerota and Kansas Men’s Basketball Manager Ashton Pilz saw a chance to make a positive impact amongst their peers.
+In the early stages of the pandemic, when the world was shutting down, Clemson Men’s Basketball Manager Jake Cerota and Kansas Men’s Basketball Manager Ashton Hopp saw a chance to make a positive impact amongst their peers.
 They collaborated to connect current and former student managers with a vision to give hardworking student managers free professional development and networking opportunities.

-In true 2020 fashion, this started with Zoom meetings every Wednesday night.
-Sessions began with a presentation from a former student basketball manager that was designed to teach current managers more about the game of basketball and the all-encompassing business.
+Cerota and Hopp came together to host weekly zoom meetings hosted by a former student basketball manager that were designed to teach current managers more about the game of basketball and the all-encompassing business.
 Following the presentation, attendees joined breakout rooms to connect 1-on-1 with other attendees.
 The backgrounds of our guests ranged from coaches, to scouts, to athletic administration, to media personnel.
 Grow the Game’s webinar series became a fast success, impacting hundreds of student managers and receiving countless positive reviews for the quality of guests, such as notable ESPN personality, Jay Bilas.
 See the full list of guests here.

 Grow the game’s 4 pillars